WHUR-FM: History

-In 1971 the Post donated WTOP-FM to Howard University, in order to "stimulate the intellectual and cultural life of the whole community and to train more people for the communications industry".
 On December 6, 1971, the station changed its call letters to WHUR-FM.
-WHUR became a jazz-formatted radio station, which it remained until the 1990s, when it switched to an urban adult contemporary format.
+WHUR became a jazz-formatted radio station, which it remained until April 1993, when it switched to an urban adult contemporary format.

+The quiet storm format of mellow, rhythm and blues and soul music, smooth jazz and love songs often played at night on many radio stations originated at WHUR.
+Then-intern Melvin Lindsey came up with the idea when he played a soothing string of songs during a particularly bad storm in 1976, even as power was cut to most other area radio stations.
+It is named after a Smokey Robinson album of the same name.
+The quiet storm nighttime format has since been replicated in other major cities that have R&B station formats, such as San Francisco-based KBLX (which formerly utilized a 24-hour quiet storm format for three decades).

-In 1977, WHUR-FM reporter and student intern Maurice Williams was killed during the Hanafi Siege in Washington, D.C.
+In 1977, WHUR-FM reporter and student intern Maurice Williams was killed during the Hanafi siege.

 By 1995, WHUR became one of the highest-rated radio stations in the market, right behind WPGC-FM.
 Also that year, WHUR became the Washington radio and flagship affiliate of the syndicated Tom Joyner Morning Show (TJMS).
 However, in 1999, ABC Radio Networks did not renew its contract with WHUR and moved the show to WMMJ, thus ending its four-year relationship with the station.
-WHUR was forced to produce its own locally-based morning drive show.
+WHUR was forced to produce its own locally based morning drive show.
 This initially affected the station's dominance over rival WMMJ.
 WHUR, in 2002, acquired The Michael Baisden Show and later, in 2005, The Steve Harvey Morning Show.
 The station regained its top two spots in the market to date, pacing number two in the 12+ demographic and number one in the 25–54 demographic and the number one urban formatted station in D.C.
 In 2013, The Michael Baisden Show was cancelled due to its distributor, Cumulus Media and Baisden failing to reach an agreement; WHUR has since replaced its P.M. drive with former Baltimore and Atlanta radio personality Frank Ski, former host of the morning show on WVEE in Atlanta (where Ski still resides).

-The quiet storm format of mellow, rhythm and blues and soul music, smooth jazz and love songs often played at night on many radio stations started at WHUR.
-The format originated when then intern Melvin Lindsey played a soothing string of songs during a particularly bad storm in the mid-1970s, even as power was cut to most of the other radio stations in the Washington, D.C., area.
-The quiet storm nighttime format has since been replicated in other major cities that have R&B station formats, such as San Francisco-based KBLX (which formerly utilized a 24-hour quiet storm format for three decades).

-Bob "Nighthawk" Terry (real name: Bobby Joe Horn), a former WHUR personality, disappeared in August 1977 under mysterious circumstances.

 In September 2016, the station was awarded "Urban Station of The Year" by the National Association of Broadcasters'.